makerdao/mips/MIP10/mip10.md

 A canonical record of the whitelist for each Oracle.

-The whitelist for each oracle is located at [MIP10c11: List of Oracle Whitelists](MIP10c11-List-of-Oracle-Whitelists.md)
+The whitelist for each oracle is located at [MIP10c11-List-of-Oracle-Whitelists.md](MIP10c11-List-of-Oracle-Whitelists.md)

 MIP10c11 must be updated when an entity is added or removed from the whitelist for an Oracle via MIP10c3/MIP10c9/MIP10c10.
 It is the responsibility of the Oracle Team(s) to ensure MIP10c11 is kept up to date.